imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 1. **uniform coverage** - we want programs to cover the space of OPCODEs completely, so that all the OPCODEs are modeled appropriately and "fairly".
     - impact of values on stack is captured,
-    - impact of circumstances where the instructions appear and their "surroundings" is captured.
+    - impact of circumstances where the instructions appear is captured.
 2. **little measurement noise** - we want programs to be such that noise is limited.
     - in particular we want to be able to tell, if factors external to the OPCODE execution impact the measurement,
     - i.e. we want to separate "good variance" from "bad variance."
 The former means variance that represents variability in computational cost inherent to the OPCODE execution.
 The latter means noise introduced by inadequate measurement and external factors.